 Even computer games usually involve learning new rules and then honing our reflexes and attention.

 Likewise, when you let your child balance along your legs, their brain is learning to better use their body.
-When you get them to place blocks in colored slots, you help them to associate colors and shapes.
+When you get them to place blocks in coloured slots, you help them to associate colours and shapes.

 Turn play into a learning experience and try to find the value in every movement and interaction.
 That way, learning becomes fun.

-Learning isn’t just math and spelling; it is any opportunity for them to explore the space they’re in and to solve problems.
+Learning isn’t just math and spelling; it is an opportunity for them to explore the space they’re in and to solve problems.

 And as they age, make sure you keep their brain growing for as long as possible: help them to enjoy new experiences, take them travelling, get them to meet other children, take them to classes.